leb9212/42-Fractol/README.md

 3. Rotate the color palette with < > keys.
 4. Increase and decrease the number of iterations with + - keys.
 5. ESC key to terminate the program and exit the window.

-### Features
- - Massive parallelization using GPU with OpenCL.

 ### Images